kjolhib/QuoteBot/README.md

 # What it is
 QuoteBot is a discord bot that contains commands related to DnD, randomness, and other miscellaneous commands.
 It was created for private use for mostly DnD purposes for my friends.
 # Limitations
 Currently not all commands are open.
-Since it was created for private use, some commands are used and created for specific scenarios that my friends may require.
+Since it was created for private use, some commands are used and created for specific scenarios.

+I also don't plan to make the bot publicly available (though haven't really looked into it).
 # Commands
 <details>
 <summary>